DCAN-Labs/hbcd-docs-internal/docs/standards/naming-conventions.md

 <p style="text-align: center; font-size: 1.5em;">🚧 <i>UNDER CONSTRUCTION</i> 🚧 </p>

-# Naming Conventions: Internal Details
+# Naming Conventions

-Variable naming conventions for the release data is described on the HBCD Release Data Docs site on the *Metadata & Naming Conventions* under [Naming Conventions](https://docs.hbcdstudy.org/latest/access/metadata/#naming-conventions).
+Variable naming conventions for the release data are described on the HBCD Release Data Docs site on the *Metadata & Naming Conventions* under [Naming Conventions](https://docs.hbcdstudy.org/latest/access/metadata/#naming-conventions).
 The naming convention is applied when data is transferred from LORIS to Lasso for release staging.

+## Source Data Naming Schemes

-Prior to this step, instrument and fieldname conventions generally follow the REDCap naming standardization scheme, but may differ based on the source of the data, including:
+Prior to staging in Lasso, instrument and fieldname conventions generally follow the REDCap naming standardization scheme, but may differ based on the source of the data, including:

 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
     <thead>